NickStrupat/IntHash/README.md

 # IdHash
 Pair of integer hash functions that are inverses of each other.
 No collisions on 32-bit inputs.
+Low bias (~0.0208).
+No hashes are equal to their inputs.

 ```csharp
 var x = Random.Shared.Next(0, uint.MaxValue);